-Once retrieved from the PDS the NHS Number is stored on Cornwall Council’s social care case management system.
+Once retrieved from the PDS the NHS Number is stored on Cornwall Council’s IT systems with your other personal information.

 Sharing information like this is very important.
-It enables health and adult and children's social care to deliver services as they have the benefit of:
+It enables Health, Education and Social Care to deliver services as they have the benefit of:

-- Better coordinated and safer care across health and social care.
+- Better coordinated and safer care across health, social care and education.
 This is enabled through the sharing of real-time information

 - Better coordination of discharges from hospital into social care.
 (This is to avoid issues such as delayed hospital discharge known as bed blocking)